ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

 How will our postdoc rate against those criteria?
-They are going to be very concerned with skills development in their direct reports, encouraging them on to bigger and better things - teaching them to be good coaches (1), invested in their team members success (half of 3), and helping them with their career avancement, 6.
+They are going to be very concerned with skills development in their direct reports, encouraging them on to bigger and better things - so the postdoc learns to be a good coach (1), invested in their team members success (half of 3), and helping them with their career avancement (6).
 They certainly won’t micromanage (2); they understand the big-picture goals they’re trying to achieve very clearly (7) and are focused on the steps to get there (4); presumably their relevant technical